cloudmonkeypeng/WinObjc-wiki/Home.md

 The underlying implementations for these Objective-C projections use the Windows Runtime Library and are located in the libraries in `lib/Windows 8.1/x86`.

-To see a detailed example of directly calling Windows APIs in Objective-C, take a look at [TBD SAMPLE].
+To see a detailed example of directly calling Windows APIs in Objective-C, take a look at [WOCCatalog](https://github.com/Microsoft/WinObjC/tree/master/samples/WOCCatalog).

 ### Async APIs
 Asynchronous operations are supported through Objective-C via callbacks to blocks.
 For example, the Objective-C signature for *launchUriAsync* is: